mvanhalen/cordova-plugin-azure-notificationhub/README.md

 Second registration attempt might generat error.
 But it is already registered.

 **Android**
+Working
 Needs a default icon in common resolutions

-Notification works expects a title and msg (message) field in the json
+Notification expects a title and msg (message) field in the json like:
+{"data":{"title":"some title","msg":"Notification Hub test notification"}}

 ~~~~
 ### Copyrights ###